elvinatombender222/pushy/README.md

 ## 🛠️ Roadmap / Future Plans

-- [X] Add "Trash" view in addition to Active and Archive
 - [ ] Configurable limit for number of notifications to retain
 - [ ] Ability to restore from Archive or Trash
 - [ ] Multi-user mode (with user selector via URL)
 - [ ] Dark mode toggle
 - [ ] Admin menu for reviewing all groups and storage usage
 - [ ] Find (within notifications including active, archive and trash)
-- [X] Empty Trash

 ---